Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 By the way, one of the reporters that was in the room during the heating was a hearing was Miles O'Brien of CNN, who fell asleep.

-Miles O'Brien is uh is uh uh what would you say is a rival of uh in Hoff.
+Miles O'Brien is a, what would you say, is a rival of Inhoff.

-They'd be going back and forth here because O'Brien is one, he did this big long special two-day report on global warming that showed the seals uh needing air conditioning and using fans to keep themselves cool uh up in the Arctic Circle and just thought it was a disaster just waiting to happen.
+He did this big, long special two-day report on global warming that showed the SEALs needing air conditioning and using fans to keep themselves cool up in the Arctic Circle and just talked, it was the disaster just waiting to happen.

-And Inhoff uh called the whole thing irresponsible, and uh and Miles O'Brien responded, but he had to get nudged yesterday by some other member media to wake up, or he would have uh fallen asleep and stayed asleep during the uh during the whole thing.
+And Inhoff called the whole thing irresponsible and Miles O'Brien responded, but he had to get nudged yesterday by some other member media to wake up or he would have fallen asleep and stayed asleep during the whole thing.

 And if you read the story, they actually talk about melting polar ice caps as a sign of a new ice age.